FIRST AMENDED MOTION TO CONDITIONALLY CERTIFY COLLECTIVE ACTION, AND TO FACILITATE NOTICE, AND FOR LIMITED EXPEDITED DISCOVERY

 Pursuant to Local Rule, counsel for Plaintiffs has conferred in good faith to resolve the issues contained herein by contacting counsel for Defendant.
 Counsel for Defendant indicated that she was unable to agree to the relief requested at this time (which Defendant has already opposed, via its Doc.
 8 filing).
 Should Defendant alter this position in the future, the Plaintiff will file a proposed consent order.

-This suit seeks to redress the failures to pay overtime wages by MM SERVICES, LLC, doing business as HTC ONE (“Defendant”), to its employees.
-Specially, Defendant has a “Wage Scale” form that specifically applies to its Caregivers and Companion Sitters.
+This suit seeks to redress the failures to pay overtime wages by MM SERVICES, L.L.C., doing business as HTC ONE (“Defendant”) to its employees.
+Especially, the Defendant has a “Wage Scale” form that applies explicitly to its Caregivers and Companion Sitters.
 See Exhibit A. This “Wage Scale” sets a “Base Rate” that it agrees to pay its employees.

 The “Base Rate” was the only rate used by Defendant to calculate its employee’s overtime rate as proven by Plaintiff’s Declaration and wage statement attached hereto as Exhibits B and C. Although this “Base Rate” varied over time, the fact that Defendant excluded the “Bonus Rate” from its overtime calculations of all of its all Caregivers and Companion Sitters is universal.

-Determining the amounts Defendant owes to Plaintiffs would be mathematical, it would simply entail adding the “Bonus Rate” into the employee’s “Base Rate” to determine the correct overtime rate applicable to each employee.
-Moreover, four “opt-ins” (including the named Plaintiff) have already elected to join this case as noted in the attached hereto Exhibit D. Therefore, this matter is properly resolved as a collective action.
+Determining the amounts Defendant owes to Plaintiffs would be mathematical.
+It would merely entail adding the “Bonus Rate” into the employee’s “Base Rate” to determine the correct overtime rate applicable to each employee.
+Moreover, four “opt-ins” (including the named Plaintiff) have already elected to join this case, as noted in the attached hereto Exhibit D. Therefore, this matter is appropriately resolved as a collective action.

 A Collective Action Is Appropriate

-Any employer who violates the provisions of section 206 or section 207 of this title shall be liable to the employee or employees affected in the amount of their unpaid minimum wages, or their unpaid overtime compensation, as the case may be, and in an additional equal amount as liquidated damages. . .
+Any employer who violates the provisions of section 206 or section 207 of this title shall be liable to the employee or employees affected in the amount of their unpaid minimum wages, or their due overtime compensation, as the case may be, and in an additional equal amount as liquidated damages.

-An action to recover the liability prescribed in either of the preceding sentences may be maintained against any employer (including a public agency) in any Federal or State court of competent jurisdiction by any one or more employees for an in behalf of himself or themselves and other employees similarly situated.
-No employee shall be a party plaintiff to any such action unless he gives his consent in writing to become such a party and such consent is filed in the court in which such action is brought. . .
+An action to recover the liability prescribed in either of the preceding sentences may be maintained against any employer (including a public agency) in any Federal or State court of competent jurisdiction by any one or more employees for and in behalf of himself or themselves and other employees similarly situated.
+No employee shall be a party plaintiff to any such action unless he gives his consent in writing to become such a party and such consent is filed in the court in which such action is brought

 29 U.S.C.
 216(b) (emphasis added).
 Although 216(b) does not specifically provide procedural guidance concerning the maintenance of collective actions, it is well settled that district courts have discretionary power to certify a collective class and authorize notice to all putative class members.
 See Hoffman-LaRoche Inc. v.
 Sperling, 493 U S. 165 (1989); Dybach v.
 Fla.
 Dept, of Corrections, 942 F.2d 1562 (11th Cir.
 1991).

-The threshold to determining whether to conditionally certify the class under the FLSA is very low.
-This Court must only determine: (1) whether there are other employees who desire to opt-in; and (2) whether these employees could be similarly situated with respect to their job requirements and pay provisions.
+The threshold to determining whether to conditionally certify the class under the F.L.S.A. is very low.
+This Court must only determine: (1) whether other employees desire to opt-in; and (2) whether these employees could be similarly situated concerning their job requirements and pay provisions.
 See Dybach, 942 F.2d at 1567-68.